Maritime Nigeria

 See https://maritimenig.com/2025/06/npa-under-dantsoho-what-does-the-charts-indicate/

-With the Nigeria Customs Service, NCS, Modernization project, with the projected launch of Nigeria National Single Window, with the ports of Warri, Calabar and Port Harcourt receiving attention and attracting ships, as Dantsoho deepens collaboration, as engagement and consultations with stakeholders continues, the Nigerian Economy is poised for a brighter outlook on the Q4 figures and 2026 forecasts.
+With the Nigeria Customs Service, NCS, Modernization project, with the projected launch of the National Single Window, with the ports of Warri, Calabar and Port Harcourt receiving attention and attracting ships, as Dantsoho deepens collaboration, as engagement and consultations with stakeholders continues, the Nigerian Economy is poised for a brighter outlook on the Q4 figures and 2026 forecasts.

 Revenue

-With a projected revenue target of ₦1.28tn in 2025 up from the ₦894.86bn it made in 2024, the need for digitalization, automation and ultimate reduction of human interference in port operations cannot be deemphasized.
+With a projected revenue target of ₦1.28tn in 2025 up from the ₦894.86bn it made in 2024, the need for digitalization, automation and ultimate reduction of human interference in port operations cannot be overemphasized.

 “Our 2025 estimates go beyond mere numbers; they reflect our vision for a more productive and competitive port ecosystem” Dantosoho has maintained.